AnkanXcoder/AnkanXcoder/README.md

 ## 👨‍💻 About Me

-Hi, I’m **Ankan Sen** — a passionate **MERN Full Stack Developer** and a first-year **B.Tech CSE student** at *Haldia Institute of Technology*, West Bengal.
+Hi, I’m **Ankan Sen** — a passionate **MERN Full Stack Developer** and  **B.Tech CSE student** at *Haldia Institute of Technology*, West Bengal.
 I'm on a mission to build clean, scalable, and user-friendly web applications using modern web technologies.

 ---